HubMinds/Docs/docs/source/index.rst

 Intro
 -----------------
-Welcome to the HubMinds app, your all-in-one solution for staying informed and organized throughout your day!
-With our Hub, you can effortlessly access key information such as your calendar events, the latest weather updates, and breaking news, all in one convenient place.
-Whether you're planning your schedule, preparing for the day ahead, or simply staying up-to-date with the world around you, HubMinds makes it easy.
+Welcome to the HubMinds app, we designed this application to be an all-in-one smartphone app that can have all the information that the user would need.
+With our Hub, you can access the current news storys, the weather forecast in three hour intervals and also a calendar that can be used to plan events.
+All on a customisable screen.

 The Scope
 ------------------